Control Garden Pests without Toxic Chemicals

 You’ll also find some brush piles or rockpiles that texture the landscape, plus perhaps an insect hotel or two.

 If you follow these steps, your garden will explode with life, and your pest problem will drop off dramatically.
+You can use a design system called permaculture to help you get this all setup.

 Are you ready to take back your garden from pests and reduce your workload?